ishrak26/CSE-472-Machine-Learning-Sessional-Project/README.md

 ## Acknowledgements

 - We would like to thank the contributors of the dataset and the open-source libraries that made this project possible.
-- We would also like to express our gratitude for the direction and guidelines from our project supervisor [Dr. Muhammad Masroor Ali].(https://cse.buet.ac.bd/faculty/faculty_detail/mmasroorali)
+- We would also like to express our gratitude for the direction and guidelines from our project supervisor [Dr. Muhammad Masroor Ali](https://cse.buet.ac.bd/faculty/faculty_detail/mmasroorali) sir.

 ---